vsang181/Get-Good-at-Python/Network Scripting/Write a client program with Python — Part I/Socket Methods.md

 print(msg.decode('ascii'))
 ```

-In the above listing, a client would connect to a server and then print out any data it receives from the server via the `socket.recv()` method.
+Here, the client connects to the server, then waits to receive up to 1024 bytes of data.
+The response is stored in the variable `msg`, decoded from ASCII, and printed to the console.

-We now have enough code to connect to a server.
+At this stage, your client is complete enough to establish a connection—assuming there is a server actively listening on the same machine at port 808.
+If you are following along, you will soon create the server in a later module.

-> If you are following along, you will not yet have the server code to test your client.
-For now, simply ensure that the client code you have written is identical to the code above.
+Example output may resemble the following:

 ```
 ~ % ./basic_client.py
 Connection Established
 ```

-In the above listing, we execute our client against a server running on our own localhost and receive a message from the server that the connection has been established.
+This indicates that the client successfully connected and received a message from the server.

-The `socket.close()` method is straightforward, as it will simply close the socket.
-This can be invoked from either end and will terminate the connection between the client and the server.
+To gracefully terminate the connection, we use the `socket.close()` method.
+This ensures the socket is properly shut down, freeing system resources and closing the communication channel.

 ```
 ~ % cat basic_client.py